Implementation guide

 }

-When clip-path is a strong choice
+When clip-path is a strong fit

-• You are targeting modern browsers and can accept that tradeoff.
+• You are already targeting modern browsers.

-When pseudo-elements may still be better
+When pseudo-elements are still the better call

-Browser and maintenance considerations
+Browser and maintenance tradeoffs